-In this section we derive an upper bound on $\TEX(R,\EXa)$ using previously known results on erasure free block-codes with feedback and a generalization of the straight line bound of Shannon, Gallager and Berlekamp \cite{SGB}.
-We first present a lower bound on the minimum error probability of block-codes with feedback and erasures, in terms of that of shorter codes in Section \ref{sec:converse1}.
-Then in Section \ref{sec:converse2} we make a brief overview of the outer bounds on the error exponents of erasure free block-codes with feedback.
+In this section we derive an upper bound on $\TEX(R,\EXa)$ using previously known results on erasure free block codes with feedback and a generalization of the straight line bound of Shannon, Gallager and Berlekamp \cite{SGB}.
+We first present a lower bound on the minimum error probability of block codes with feedback and erasures, in terms of that of shorter codes in Section \ref{sec:converse1}.
+Then in Section \ref{sec:converse2} we make a brief overview of the outer bounds on the error exponents of erasure free block codes with feedback.
 Finally in Section \ref{sec:converse3}, we use the relation we have derived in Section \ref{sec:converse1} to tie the previously known results we have summarized in Section \ref{sec:converse2} to bound $\TEX(R,\EXa)$.